How it works

 It can take a few days, or sometimes a few weeks, for aripiprazole to start helping you.
 You may not feel the full to effects of the medication for four to six weeks.
 It’s hard to be exact as aripiprazole works differently for each person.

 If you have seen no change in symptoms after two or three weeks, you should talk to your doctor about your progress.

 You need to talk to your doctor or pharmacist before starting treatment with aripiprazole if any of the following apply to you:

-- you have high blood sugar (symptoms include being thirsty all the time, weeing a lot, increased appetite and/or feeling weak) or if you have a family history of diabetes
+- you have high blood sugar (symptoms include being thirsty all the time, weeing a lot, decreased appetite and/or feeling weak) or if you have a family history of diabetes

 - you have ever had seizures (fits)